Sustainable Investing: More Than Tilting at Windmills

 It's Not Just About Feeling Good ...

-Beyond achieving the peace of mind that your investments are having a positive impact,studies have shown that companies that operate in a sustainable manner provide better investment performance.
+Beyond the additional assurance of knowing that your investments are having a positive impact,studies have shown that companies that operate in a sustainable manner provide better investment performance.

 There are many factors playing into why these companies may outperform, ranging from the ability to attract and retain better human capital to sourcing resources using sustainable means.
 There is a growing belief that companies that ignore ESG factors may become vulnerable to increased regulation or be required to pay punitive fines to governments.